shrutisachan08/evm_fraud_detection_model/readme.md

 Machine_ID: Identifier for the voting machine.
 Vote_Choice: The choice made by the voter (A, B, C, D).
 Location: The location where the vote was cast (Loc1, Loc2, Loc3).
-Voting_Duration: Duration of the voting process in seconds.
+Voting_Duration: Duration of the voting process in seconds.(enter integer values)
 Fraudulent: Binary indicator of fraud (0 for No, 1 for Yes).
 ### How to run this app?
 * Set up the enviornment : $ pip install streamlit pandas